TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 	</t-grid>
 </pre>
 #####
-In Javascript in angular controller you should have variable with name equals **options** value.
+In Javascript in the angular controller you should have the variable with the name equals the **options** settings value.
-You can change grid options dynamically after grid loading.
-In example below grid setting **enableSorting** can be changed using function 'enableSorting'.
+You can change the grid options dynamically after grid loading.
+In an example below the grid setting **enableSorting** can be changed using the function 'enableSorting'.

 <pre class="brush:js">
  var sampleModule = angular.module("SampleModule", ['TGrid'])